Radiologic Technologists and Technicians

 • Assign duties to radiologic staff to maintain patient flows and achieve production goals.

-• Provide assistance in dressing or changing seriously ill, injured, or disabled patients.
+• Provide assistance in dressing or changing seriously ill or injured patients or patients with disabilities.

 • Coordinate work with clerical personnel or other technologists and technicians.